CZ-NIC/knot/doc/man_pykeymgr.rst

 *key_spec*
   Either the key tag, key ID, or a prefix of key ID.

+*filter*
+  Following key attributes delimited by '&' character: all, ksk, zsk, published, active, retired.
+E.g. "all" means apply no filter; "zsk&active" filters the output to display just ZSKs which are active.

 *param_name*
   A name for key parameter in question.
 Possible parameters are: `keytag`,